AntonioNoack/RemsEngine/README.md

 - supports loading all kinds of formats
 - can load files from compressed folders
 - pbr workflow
-- Bullet as physics engine
+- Bullet as 3d physics engine
-    - running on a separate thread for uninterrupted graphics
+    - running on a separate thread for uninterrupted graphics (currently disabled)
     - running with 64 bit floating precision for accuracy / universe simulations
+- Box2d as 2d physics engine
+    - currently a prototype
 - mods / plugins from the start: your game is a mod for the engine
 - event based
 - auto switch between forward- and deferred rendering
     - for beautiful MSAA with a few lights,
     - or thousands of lights without performance hit
-    - forward rendering does not support ss reflections and ssao
+    - forward rendering does not support ssr nor ssao
 - depth-edge-detection based anti-aliasing (like FXAA)
 - shadows with cascades (directional, spot, point)
 - planar reflections
-- screen space reflections
+- screen space reflections (ssr)
-- screen space ambient occlusion
+- screen space ambient occlusion (ssao)
-- static meshes
-- animated meshes
+- static, animated and procedural meshes
+- SDF "meshes"
 - aabb optimized scene hierarchy
 - bloom to convey brightness
 - AMD FSR: dynamic upscaling and sharpening